HITECHCRIME/HC_S35_Upclick/README.md

 fake windows (your) only friends

-when will it end, i don't care once your reach regular your reign will be done
+when will it end, i don't care once your reach regular your reign we'll be done and i'll finally feel fair

 wishing the upclick would end
 x